npm/gauge/README.md

 * *align* – (Default: left) Possible values "left", "right" and "center".
 Works as you'd expect from word processors.
 * *length* – Provides a single value for both *minLength* and *maxLength*.
-If both *length* and *minLength or *maxLength* are specifed then the latter take precedence.
+If both *length* and *minLength or *maxLength* are specified then the latter take precedence.
 * *value* – A literal value to use for this template item.
 * *default* – A default value to use for this template item if a value wasn't otherwise passed in.